mackuba/cointools/README.md

 ## Installation

+CoinTools requires Ruby version 2.3 or newer.

-To use the scripts from the command line, install the gem:
+To use the scripts from the command line, install the gem (depending on your configuration, you might need to add `sudo`):

 ```
 gem install cointools